allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 ---
-## Why do we intentionally delay the feature 'Import-maps'?
+## Chrome shipped this ages ago!
+What took you so long?
+Mozilla started to implement this feature a while ago, see [Intent to Prototype: Import-maps], but this feature was turned off by default.
-At first, Import-maps was an incubated feature proposed by a web community group called [WICG], which is different than other web standard organizations like [WHATWG] or [TC39].
-And the feature was initiated by Google so they decided to ship [Import-maps in Chrome 89].
-But it was not a web standard yet so other Browser vendors didn't implement this feature at that time.
+At first, Import-maps was an incubated feature proposal in a web community group called [WICG].
+This is different than a standards organizations like [WHATWG] or [ECMA International].
+The feature was initiated by Google so they decided to ship [Import-maps in Chrome 89].
+But it was not a web standard yet so other Browser vendors didn't prioritize implementing this feature at that time.

-But this feature is getting more and more popular, and Mozilla is also getting more and more requests/inquiries from web developers and web communities.
-After discussing with Google, they are willing to push this feature into a web standard, so Mozilla started to implement this feature a while ago, see [Intent to Prototype: Import-maps].
-But this feature was turned off by default.
-It was only recently that [import-maps] has been officially [merged into HTML spec], therefore we've decided to ship it until now.
+Import maps presented an important stepping stone for making the authoring of the web more accessible.
+We also heard the many requests/inquiries from web developers who were interested in seeing this feature land for similar reasons.
+After discussing with Google, they agreed to finish this feature and publich it as a web standard.
+Recently, the last work to integrate it into the specification was finished, and [import-maps] has been officially [merged into HTML spec].
+With this, we shipped Import-maps unflagged.

 ---
 ## Specification link
-The specification could be found in [import-maps].
+The specification can be found in [import-maps].

 ---
 ## Acknowledgments